BraedenWebb/final_project_per1_BWEBB/my_game/Ideas.txt.md

 - Have sprites

 ## Rules ##
+- Player stuck at bottom
+- Enemies above
+- Player can not pass side walls
+- Player and Enemy have health
-- Player sti
+- Player has 3 lives

 ## Feedback ##
--
+- Make sure player dies after hitting bullet

 ## Freedom ##
--
+- Allow free control